dmitris/cosign-keyless/README.md

 # cosign-keyless
-`run.sh` is a test script that generates CA and certificate and runs `cosign sign` and `cosign verify` with the ["keyless verification"](https://docs.sigstore.dev/cosign/keyless/).
+* `run.sh` is a test script that generates CA and certificate and runs `cosign sign` and `cosign verify` with the ["keyless verification"](https://docs.sigstore.dev/cosign/keyless/).
+It uses the test-friendly temporary image registry <https://ttl.sh/>
+and the public TSA server <https://freetsa.org/tsr>
+* `run-tsa-mtls.sh` expand `run.sh` to add mTLS authentication to the TSA server and with appropriate parameters can be used to test mTLS access to a custom TSA server.

 ## Prerequisites
 - Go - https://go.dev/dl or `brew install golang`